aerogear-attic/aerogear-webpush-server/console/README.md

-## WebPush Client based on Netty
+## WebPush Console
-This module contains both a WebPush client and a command line applications called the WebPush Console.
+This module contains WebPush client command line applications called the WebPush Console.

 The WebPush Console is intended to be used during development and manual testing of a WebPush server.
 Currently, it works with the [node-webpush-server](https://github.com/kitcambridge/node-webpush-server) and the AeroGear